klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

 Field Programmable Gate Array.
 This is hardware designed to be fully configured after manufacturing, allowing the user to create a specialised processor for their application.
 One could, e.g., imagine creating specialised 2-bit CPUs for working with generic data.

+### A note on the name "GPU"

+Though usually called GPU computing or GPGPU computing, the accelerators still have an architecture similar to the programmable GPUs from 2010 and later, but may lack the full hardware rendering pipeline that one would expect on a true GPU.
+The increasing demand for performance while the cost per transistor tends to stay flat or even increase a bit and while new semiconductor manufacturing processes don't deliver the gains they used to 15 years ago, resulted in an evolution towards distinct "GPUs" for compute (traditional HPC and AI) and graphics rendering.
+We've outlined this already a bit when discussing the types of accelerators earlier on this page.
+It also implies that compute GPUs doe not always support typical graphics software stacks such as OpenGL or Vulcan, or that part of these stacks have to rely on software-based rendering accelerated by the vector functions of the GPU rather than full hardware rendering.

+E.g., the NVIDIA Hopper compute GPUs and Ada Lovelace rendering GPUS were clearly designed together and share some characteristics, but are different enough that NVIDIA chose to give them different code names.
+The ray tracing units present in the Ada architecture are not in the Hopper architecture, the raster engines also seem to be gone, and there is also no trace of video encoding blocks in the architectural documentation, though there is hardware decoding for some video formats and JPEG images as these can be useful in AI applications.

+AMD went a step further and their architectures for compute and rendering GPUs have been diverging since 2019.
+AMD's rendering GPUs use the RDNA architecture of which the third iteration was launched by the end of 2022, while the compute GPUs use the CDNA architecture which is a descendant of the VEGA architecture with a relatively different structure of the compute units.
+The CDNA GPUs also lack the ray tracing units of RDNA2/3.
+The texture units and raster engine also are missing.

+It is to be expected that compute and render GPUs will only diverge more over time as it is increasingly impossible to build hardware that does both well and is still cost-effective for a large enough market.